Landvision Ecology have a dedicated team of ecologists. We can therefore offer you a wide range of ecology surveys and reports.

 Phase 1 Habitat survey, Extended Phase 1 survey and PEAR.

 Where a more detailed understanding is required of specific plant and animal species or particular habitat types within a site, a more detailed phase 2 survey can be carried out.

 Phase 2 Surveys provide important information which leads to in depth knowledge of the ecological value of parts of a site.
 Importantly, such information is used when considering the mitigation strategy and enhancements to add biodiversity to offset the effects of a proposed development.

 Landvision’s experience in planning mitigation enables us to undertake measures that are tailored to individual client requirements, site and landscape.
 We have learned that each project requires an individual approach so that where possible protected species and endangered wildlife can be preserved with minimal disruption and cost, this is preferable for client and biodiversity.

 For other ecological information please see our pages on biodiversity action plans, conservation strategy and environmental audits for sites.

 To discuss your project with us or to ask questions about your site, please ring 01892 782200, or use the contact page to email us.
-We provide advice on Landscape ecology, Woodland ecology, Botanical surveys, Breeam ecology, CSH eco credits, Reptile and amphibian surveys, mammal surveys and scoping surveys.
-We will work with you, talking with local planners and Natural England on your behalf.
+We provide advice on Landscape ecology, Woodland ecology, Botanical surveys, PEAR ecology reports, Breeam Ecology reports and Eco credits, Reptile and amphibian surveys, mammal surveys and scoping surveys.
+We will work with you, talking with Local Authority Planners and Natural England on your behalf.